Codecademy/docs/content/cybersecurity/concepts/cyber-resilience/cyber-resilience.md

 - **Replication:** Refers to having multiple copies of the same data available in multiple locations.

-- _Non-Persistence_ -> This concept refers to the ability to maintain a system’s integrity despite multiple attempts of changes by the users or attackers.
+- **Non-Persistence:** Refers to the ability to maintain a system’s integrity despite multiple attempts of changes by the users or attackers.

 - _High Availability_ ->  Refers to the assurance that a system will be available to respond to requests and complete requested operations in a timely manner.